SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Full Ablations on Irregularity and Spline Degree

-In this section, we conduct ablation studies on the Lorenz system, which is highly chaotic.
+In this section, we conduct ablation studies on the Lorenz system, a highly chaotic system.
 We observe that higher-degree interpolants are especially effective for modeling stochastic chaotic dynamics, whereas all degree $m>2$ variants perform better than the linear baseline in the deterministic cases.